ruuda/blog/posts/ai-alignment-starter-pack.md

 helping people to build weapons, or [teaching <abbr>C++</abbr> to minors][bard-cpp].
-Solving alignment would enable us to solve these issues, but to my knowledge, current attempts are reactive rather than proactive.
+Solving alignment would enable us to solve these issues, but current attempts are reactive rather than proactive.
 We can mitigate bad behaviors that we are aware of, but this is not fundamental progress on alignment.
 As an analogy,
-we can fix buffer overflows in a program after we learn about them, but that’s not the same as writing the program in a memory-safe language that eliminates buffer overflows by construction.
+we can fix buffer overflows in a program after we learn about them (and we can even actively search for them), but that’s not the same as writing the program in a memory-safe language that eliminates buffer overflows by construction.